 WROTE A LETTER TO A GIRL TO TYPE UP WITH HIS ADDRESS ON IT BUT SHE GOT IT WRONG 101 EAST EAGER STREET ASIA?
-12TH GRADE I GOT ONE, JUSTIN AGER GOT ONE

-Adding to the salience of this fact, Judge Graeff noted the discrepancy between the address at the top of the March 2nd letter and the address referenced in the notes.
-Dissent at 18.
+12TH GRADE I GOT ONE, JUSTIN AGER GOT ONE Adding to the salience of this fact, Judge Graeff noted the discrepancy between the address at the top of the March 2nd letter and the address referenced in the notes.
+(E. 0144).

-In the context of a Sixth Amendment claim, it is not the State's responsibility to prove that Syed and McClain did, in fact, conspire to falsify an alibi-or even to present evidence that "trial counsel may have believed the McClain alibi was fabricated."
-See Dissent at 22, note 12.
+In the context of a Sixth Amendment claim, it is not the State's responsibility to prove that Syed and McClain did, in fact, conspire to falsify an alibi - or even to present evidence that "trial counsel may have believed the McClain alibi was fabricated."
+(E. 0148, n.12).
 Rather, consistent with Cullen's instruction "to affirmatively entertain the range of possible reasons" for a defense attorney's choices, it is enough that these concerns supply yet another possible reason why Gutierrez could reasonably have concluded that interviewing McClain was unnecessary.
-See Harrington, 562 U.S. at 105 (directing deferential review of counsel's performance because "[u]nlike a later reviewing court, the attorney observed the relevant proceedings, knew of materials outside the record, and interacted with the client."); see also Dissent at 23, note 13 (referencing assertions not contained in the record that McClain told classmates she would lie for Syed as illustrations of "the danger in a court finding that strategy decisions made by trial counsel were unreasonable, without any evidence regarding why those decisions were made").
+See Harrington, 562 U.S. at 105 (directing deferential review of counsel's performance because "[u]nlike a later reviewing court, the attorney observed the relevant proceedings, knew of materials outside the record, and interacted with the client."); see also E. 0149, n.13 (Judge Graeff's dissent) (referencing assertions not contained in the record that McClain told classmates she would lie for Syed as illustrations of "the danger in a court finding that strategy decisions made by trial counsel were unreasonable, without any evidence regarding why those decisions were made").

-&lt;sup>10 In a sworn affidavit signed by Ju'uan Gordon and submitted by Syed at the post-conviction hearing, Gordon confirmed that in an interview with police on April 9, 1999, he "recall[ed] telling police that Adnan talked about asking Asia to write a character letter"
+&lt;sup>9 In a sworn affidavit signed by Ju'uan Gordon and submitted by Syed at the post-conviction hearing, Gordon confirmed that in an interview with police on April 9, 1999, he "recall[ed] telling police that Adnan talked about asking Asia to write a character letter" and indicated that he and "Justin" received such requests by letter.
+(E. 1280-81).